-Tech's market leadership over?
+Wall St Week Ahead-Tech's market leadership over?
 Not so fast

 Healthcare's year-to-date performance has nearly kept pace, and a resolution of the legislation moving through Congress could draw investors who have been wary about political uncertainty hovering over the sector.

-A pickup in the economy and inflation could favor groups like industrials .SPLRCI, energy and financials, which tend to perform better in such times.
+A pickup in the economy and inflation could favor groups like industrials, energy and financials, which tend to perform better in such times.

 Clues will come starting on July 14, when a big batch of bank reports kicks off the heart of the earnings season.

-In tech, Microsoft Corp (MSFT.O) and International Business Machines Corp (IBM.N) report the following week, while Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Intel Corp (INTC.O) are among the companies that will follow later in the month.
+In tech, Microsoft Corp and International Business Machines Corp report the following week, while Alphabet Inc, Facebook Inc and Intel Corp are among the companies that will follow later in the month.